blagarde/djandro/README.md

 # - unittest
 ```
 ### 4. Download [django](https://github.com/django/django/tree/master/django)
-Place it into the `settings` folder of this project
+Place it into the `service` folder of this project

 ### 5. Build the app
 ```